danammeansbear/pyOTLC/README.md

 - PIL (Python Imaging Library)
 - TensorFlow (for optional advanced image processing and machine learning tasks)
-- Your smartphone's camera (for capturing TLC plates)
+- Your smartphone's camera (for capturing TLC plates) This project provides a GUI application to detect blobs in images and compare results between control and test images.
+Follow the steps below to install and run the project.

+Prerequisites

+Python:

+Install Python 3.7 or later from https://www.python.org/downloads/.
+Verify installation: python --version
+PIP:

+Verify that PIP is installed: pip --version
+Optional Tools:

+Install Git from https://git-scm.com/ if you want to clone the repository.
+Use a code editor like VS Code or PyCharm for editing.
+Installation Instructions

+Step 1: Clone or Download the Repository

+Clone the repository: git clone <repository-url> Replace <repository-url> with the actual link to this repository.

+Or download the ZIP file:

+Download the ZIP file and extract it to a folder on your computer.
+Navigate to the project directory: cd <project-directory>

+Step 2: Create a Virtual Environment

+Create the virtual environment: python -m venv venv

+Activate the virtual environment:

+On Windows: venv\Scripts\activate
+On macOS/Linux: source venv/bin/activate
+Step 3: Install Required Dependencies

+Install all dependencies using the requirements.txt file: pip install -r requirements.txt

+If the requirements.txt file is missing, manually install the required libraries: pip install pillow opencv-python-headless numpy pandas

+Step 4: Verify the Installation

+Create a test file called test.py with the following code: from tkinter import Tk from PIL import Image, ImageTk import cv2 import numpy as np import pandas as pd

+print("All dependencies installed successfully!")

+Run the test script: python test.py

+Step 5: Run the Project

+Execute the main Python script: python imageselect.py Optional Enhancements

+Add a Shortcut (Windows)

+Create a batch file to simplify running the script:
+Open a text editor and paste the following: @echo off python path\to\imageselect.py pause Save the file as run_project.bat in the project directory.
+Double-click run_project.bat to launch the application.
+Package the Application as an Executable

+Install PyInstaller: pip install pyinstaller

+Generate an executable: pyinstaller --onefile imageselect.py

+The executable will be available in the dist folder.

+Troubleshooting

+Pillow ImportError: Ensure Pillow is installed: pip install pillow

+OpenCV ImportError: Install OpenCV (headless version): pip install opencv-python-headless

+Environment Errors: If issues persist, recreate the virtual environment: rm -rf venv python -m venv venv

+This should help you get the project installed and running.
+If you encounter issues, feel free to ask for help!
 ### Usage

 Capturing Images: